Reviews You Can Rely On

 Expensive

 The Saucony Endorphin Speed 4 is a highly cushioned and responsive shoe that offers unbeatable comfort for those big days out.
 Featuring PWRRUN RB foam, it provides a perfect balance of compression and support.
 The lightweight design makes it an excellent choice for long walks, while its versatility allows for a smooth transition into a reliable running shoe.
-The foam's impressive shock-absorbing footbed reduces foot strike impact, enabling you to go the distance with less fatigue.
+The foam's impressive shock-absorbing footbed reduces foot strike impact, enabling you to go farther with less fatigue.
 Additionally, the rebound effect of the foam paired with the slight rocker shape propels you forward and keeps you moving.
-These shoes excel in comfort and are an excellent choice for a leisurely stroll around town or a paced treadmill walk.
-We found the fit to be a bit more narrow than the previous version, the Endorphin Speed 3.
+These shoes are comfortable and an excellent choice for a stroll around town or a paced treadmill walk.
+We found the fit to be more narrow than the previous version, the Endorphin Speed 3.
 (If you have wider feet, you may prefer that model, and you may be able to find it on clearance since the new version is out.)
-We also think the cushioning feels even better on this updated model.
+The cushioning feels even better on this updated model.

 Read more: Saucony Endorphin Speed 4 review